 of concentration that you choose.
 You also must complete the university’s core curriculum

 requirements.
 All courses are taught by faculty, not by teaching assistants.
 See the

 communication curriculum sheet.

 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).

 Some academic programs require a GPA higher than what is required for general admission to Mount Mary University.
 Contact your admission counselor for more information.

-All areas of concentration require courses in communication theory and research and
+All areas of concentration require courses in communication theory and research methods.

-You can select a course of study in one of three areas of concentration:
+You can select a course of study in one of four areas of concentration: